By: Phyllis Rush, Mint Julep Experiences customer

 Anyway, so it happens that I was in Nashville last week on business, and I happened to have Friday free.
 I searched around and decided to sign up for the Tennessee Whiskey Adventure from Mint Julep Experiences that takes you to both Jack Daniels and George Dickel.
-I figured I’d see the sites of this lovely part of Tennessee, imbibe some tasty whiskeys, and maybe make some friends along the way.
+I figured I’d see the sites of this lovely part of Tennessee, drink some tasty whiskeys, and maybe make some friends along the way.

 We started off by meeting at the Omni Hotel in downtown Nashville, which is a treat in and of itself.
 If you haven’t ever visited the Omni – you gotta make your way down there.
 I got there early enough to enjoy a lovely breakfast of Eggs Benedict and some of the best coffee I’ve ever had.

 After breakfast, I went out front and wondered how I was going to find where the tour began.
 Well, soon it became apparent that you can’t miss the black and green Mint Julep Experience buses – they’re very clearly decorated, and I walked over to join my group for the day.

 First, I met Dan the driver.
 What a cool cat he was!
 But the real star of the show turned out to be Jordan, our tour guide.
 After taking roll count, he invited us onto the bus.
 I don’t know what I was expecting in terms of bus rides, but wow, was it plush.
 Beautiful leather seats.
 Plenty of leg room.
 Really wide windows so that there wasn’t really a bad seat in the house, if you know what I mean.